xibosignage/xibo-manual/source/en/media_module_subplaylist.md

 - 2 items from the Fruit Playlist

-This would then repeat until the play Spots had been fulfilled (which in this scenario would be one more rotation)
+This would then repeat until all Spots had been fulfilled (which in this scenario would be one more rotation)

 ## Remaining Widgets